 Mortgage - Innocent Purchaser - Validity of Foreign Mortgage - Limitation Period Applicable - Application of Provincial Laws

 Lakeland Bank v.
 The Ship NEVER E NUFF, 2016 FC 1096

 Précis: The Federal Court gave judgment in rem in favour of a U.S. mortgagee notwithstanding the sale of the vessel to an innocent purchaser.
-Provincial laws requiring registration of a mortgage have no application.
-Ship's mortgages are governed by Canadian maritime law.
+Provincial laws requiring registration of a mortgage had no application in the circumstances.

 Ballantrae Holdings Inc. v.
 The Ship Phoenix Sun, 2016 FC 570

-Précis: This case deals with priorities as between various claimants and addresses the relevance of provincial legislation (PPSA) to maritime claims and priorities.
+Précis: This case deals with priorities as between various claimants and addresses the relevance of provincial personal property security legislation (PPSA) to maritime claims and priorities.

 • The Marshall for the fees and expenses of bringing the ship to sale;